Unit VII. Presence

 must wait for God to come and take us.
 All we can do is get ready.

-we have dis-identified with all worldly attachments, see if we still need
+have dis-identified with all worldly attachments, see if we still need to

 We can learn how to yield, to let go of our resistances if we examine them